nndi-oss/pg_reloaded/README.md

 ## Installation

-Download a binary from the Releases page.
-If you would like to build from source, see below.
+Currently, you will have to build it from source, binary Releases will be made available soon;

 ## Usage